Good morning, everyone.

 An understanding of human nature in these fields is directed towards probing and manipulating human behavior in order to achieve some desired outcome with no concern—and in many cases, no clue—of the negative side effects of treating people in this way.
-Orson Welles playing the corrupt Harry Lime in Carol Reed’s The Third Man expresses this viewpoint well when notes, “Nobody thinks in terms of human beings.
+Orson Welles playing the corrupt Harry Lime in Carol Reed’s The Third Man expresses this perspective succinctly when he notes, “Nobody thinks in terms of human beings.
 Governments don't.
 Why should we?”

 It’s hard to look at modern discourse and not conclude that what's missing is a proper grounding in the humanities.
 I was thinking about this in relation to both the city’s latest effort to ban indoor smoking and the celebratory talk about the declining rate of alcohol and tobacco use in younger generations.
 Both are celebrated as good things, even while rates of depression skyrocket, and consumption of pharmaceuticals and pot arise to take their place.
 Celebrating "reduced consumption" is a distinctly scientific way to assess this.
 It goes something like, "Alcohol and tobacco kill, so fewer people consuming them is good."
 This assessment completely ignores second-order effects and—most importantly—the social dimensions of these substances.